Turneria frenchi

 Turneria frenchi is a species of ant in the genus Turneria.
-Described by Forel in 1911, it is endemic to Australia, but original specimens of the ant have been lost, and its placement in a genus has been in question.
+Described by Auguste-Henri Forel in 1911, it is endemic to Australia, but original specimens of the ant have been lost, and its placement in a genus has been in question.
 The ant has been transferred various times, notably being transferred to Stigmacros in 1990 but then put back into Turneria in 1992.